 If you want the content of your discussions and decisions to be public, change your group privacy to Open.
 The members list will only be visible to other members.

 If you want to hide your group, set your group privacy to Secret.
-This will mean only invited members will be able to see the group name, description, members list, and threads.
+Secret groups are similar to Closed groups, but only invited members will be able to see the group name and description.

 NOTE: If you have a Closed or Secret group and change it to Open, all threads will become public.
 Changing an Open group to Closed or Secret will make all threads private.